 - Remove the heating element and the thermostat from the kettle

-- Push a replacement thermostat pin into place
+- Push a replacement thermostat pin into place.

-- Slot the thermostat housing back together then fix them in place with their screws
+- Slot the thermostat housing back together, then fix them in place with their screws.

-- Return the thermostat housing to the heating element and screw that back into the kettle’s base
+- Return the thermostat housing to the heating element and screw that back into the kettle’s base.

-- Fix the kettle’s base using its original screws and a screwdriver
+- Fix the kettle’s base using its original screws and a screwdriver.

 - Switch cleaner* (contact cleaner)

-- Spray the contacts with switch cleaner
+- Spray the contacts with the switch cleaner.

-- Assemble the base of the kettle
+- Assemble the base of the kettle.

-Have a great day!
+Thanks for reading, have a great day!